All Episodes

 Good heavens.

-And they're once again, the same people who gave us Rubio boats.
+And they're, once again, the same people who gave us Rubio boats.

-Remember the super high speed uh luxury speed boat.
+Remember the super high-speed luxury speedboat?

 It was a nice boat, but it was just a fishing boat.

-Rubio boats, though, was something we talked about, and some did the numbers on this.
+Rubio boats, though, was something we talked about.

 They crunched the numbers.